RVenkataPradeep/hello-world/README.md

 Just another repository
 Hi All,

-Like everyone I also started learing coding and app development Need all you wishes and support to go this journey.
+Like everyone I also started learning coding and app development Need all you wishes and support to go this journey.